Ochiengsteven/SautiZetu/README.md

 ## Introduction

 SautiZetu is a groundbreaking social justice platform designed to empower Kenyan citizens and promote transparency in governance.
-Our name, "Sautizetu," means "Our Voice" in Swahili, embodying our mission to amplify the collective voice of the people.
-We provide a comprehensive suite of tools including real-time bill tracking, public forums for discussion, a secure whistleblowing system, police brutality reporting, and community-driven crowdfunding.
+The name, "Sautizetu," means "Our Voice" in Swahili, embodying our mission to amplify the collective voice of the people.
+It provides a comprehensive suite of tools including real-time parliament bills tracking, public forums for discussion, a secure whistleblowing system, police brutality reporting, and community-driven crowdfunding.

 ## Features